United Regional Basketball League: History

 Sometime in February 2004, the Ilocos Sur Snipers of Gov. Luis “Chavit” Singson and M. Lhuillier Kwarta Padala-Cebu City of Michel Lhuillier ceded from the National Basketball League (NBL), which had just been renamed the National Basketball Conference (NBC).
 The two teams were not satisfied with the way the NBL/NBC was being managed and so opted to form their own league.

 Three other teams later joined the fray – the Quezon Coco Huskers, Lactovitale-Cebu and Harbour Centre-Pampanga of Mikee Romero.

 The opening ceremonies were held on September 25, 2004 at the New Cebu Coliseum.
 Forward Melchor Latoreno of the Huskers scored the first basket in league history in the opening game against Lactovitale.
 Lactovitale prevailed, 82-77, behind the 21 markers of Bonel Balingit.

 Tournament format called for the five teams to play two round robins, with the top four advancing to the double round semifinals and their elimination round records set aside.
-The top two teams after the semifinals clashed in a best-of-five series for the title while the other two teams will dispute Third Place in a one-game playoff.
+The top two teams after the semifinals clashed in a best-of-five series for the title while the other two teams will disputed the third place in a one-game playoff.

 M. Lhuillier topped the eliminations with a 7-1 record.
 The Snipers and Harbour Centre-Pampanga followed at 4-4.
-The Huskers (3-5) took the final semifinal slot by edging by a game Lactovitale (2-6).
+The Huskers (3-5) took the last semifinal slot by edging Lactovitale (2-6).